gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 and find him!"

 Erileine turned back to the window, clutching her satchel to her chest.
-Ten heartbeats, five...
-The town disappeared below the window's lower edge.
+Ten heartbeats, five…  The town disappeared below the window's lower edge.
 Erileine imagined he felt an especially hard bump as Avaunt ground Tinhead into gravel.

 Suddenly the mountain slowed.
 Erileine was thrown forward against the window, along with everyone else in the room.
 Miraculously, it held.